Sexual Orientation / Gender Identity Discrimination

 At Console Mattiacci Law, LLC, our dedicated Philadelphia employment lawyers represent victims of discrimination who are gay, lesbian, bisexual or transgender or perceived as such.
 We are a firm of experienced attorneys who have been recognized by our peers for our skill.
 Additionally, we also represent clients throughout New York.
 Call us today at 215-545-7676 to set up a consultation.

-LGBT Anti-Discrimination Law Overview
+LGBTQ Anti-Discrimination Law Overview

 - Jurisdictions With Worker Protections Based on Sexual Orientation or Gender Identity

 - Sexual Orientation in the Law in Philadelphia

 - New Jersey Legal Protection for LGBTQ Workers

 - Gender Identity or Expression in Discrimination Law

 - Harassment Based On Sexual Orientation or Gender Identity